junikimm717/fls-assignment-public/syllabus.md

 ## Lecture 3 - Friday 1/23 1-3PM, 34-301

-- Continuing Lecture 2: Reminder on keeping build paths organized
+- Continuing Lecture 2: Reminder on script correctness
 - Manual kernel configuration (modules, drivers, ...), show how `make menuconfig` works
 - What is the kernel command line?
 Why is it so important
 - Real and Pseudo filesystems